yerinsmgmt/markdowns/prompts.md

 **Where:** scroll to **About**, click the **pencil icon**.

-Delete everything and paste:
+This keeps the shape of what you already had.
+Same opening idea, same versatility thesis, same artist-and-entrepreneur paragraph.
+What changes is that every claim now carries something checkable, and the engineering is specific instead of generic.

 ```
-I build AI systems that take real actions in production, and the controls that make that safe.
-Two server errors across 65,942 requests on the banking platform I lead backend for, in the 30 days to September 2026.
+A polymath who works at the intersection of creativity, technology and problem solving.
+Trained as a medical doctor, six years of general medicine in Ukraine, and six-plus years since then building production software.

-Most of my work is agents that do more than answer: production RAG on Qdrant with hybrid retrieval and authority-ranked sources, tool-calling under a seven-tier risk model with maker-checker approval, an MCP gateway that lets a customer plug in their own tool server without handing it the keys, and an LLM eval harness that fails the build when safety metrics move at all.

-That work runs across four live products on one API I designed and still run: 155 service modules against a 46-model PostgreSQL schema, on AWS.
+Most of my engineering now is AI that does more than answer.
+I architect and run the platform behind Lira Intelligence: production RAG on Qdrant with hybrid retrieval and authority-ranked sources, agents that take real actions under a seven-tier risk model with maker-checker approval, an MCP gateway that lets a customer plug in their own tool server without handing it the keys, and an eval harness that fails the build when safety metrics move at all.
+Four live products run on one API I designed and still run, on AWS.

+I also lead backend on a production core banking platform in .NET: two server errors across 65,942 requests in the 30 days to September 2026, p95 284ms.

-I am also a medical doctor, six years of general medicine in Ukraine.
-That is not a detour.
-It is why I built Oystar, a referral platform now running in Rwandan hospitals that carries a patient's full case from a frontline clinic to the right specialist and brings the clinical answer back.
+The medicine was never a detour.
+It is why I built Oystar, a specialist referral platform now live in Rwandan hospitals, which carries a patient's full case from a frontline clinic to the right specialist and brings the clinical answer back.
 The medicine tells me what has to be true.
 The engineering makes it true.

-Outside all of it I draw, in pen and ink, at some scale.
-Work exhibited in Kyiv, Sumy, Lagos, Abuja and Dubai.
+Beyond software I am an artist, a writer and an entrepreneur.
+Index is a pen and ink drawing, 106 x 365cm, that took most of 2020 and months of studying cryptography to hide readable messages inside it; my work has been exhibited in Kyiv, Sumy, Lagos, Abuja and Dubai.
+I have published one book and am writing a second.
+I have released five singles.
+I founded Metart Africa, and staged the first African fashion show in Eastern Europe.
+I have built in fintech, blockchain and Web3, and I teach: 120+ people through Creovine Academy so far.

+That range is the point rather than a distraction from it.
+It is why I move into unfamiliar domains quickly, and why I tend to see a problem from an angle nobody else in the room is standing at.

 Open source: github.com/yerinsabraham/evalgate
 Engineering write-ups: yerinsabraham.com/engineering